 Do I Have Any Responsibilities?

 If you own, use, or are thinking of getting a septic tank installed, the quality of the discharge and its impact on the environment is your responsibility.
-You may be held accountable for any pollution caused by your septic tank.
+You may be held accountable for any pollution caused by your sewage system.
 You are also responsible for ensuring that:

 - Your septic tank is emptied and maintained